 The rising had reached Fenkyl and Livernois, just a mile from our home.
 We didn't know it then, but that's as close as it would come.
 That night, Mayor Cavanagh slapped a curfew on the city.
 I remember my father cursing because the sale of gasoline was suspended.
-Luckily, we had gone grocery shopping that Friday, because reports starting coming in about sniper fire all over the city.
+Luckily, we had gone grocery shopping that Friday, because reports were coming in about sniper fire all over the city.
 Some stores refused to open, others were overrun and the shelves were bare.

-Still we didn't realize how serious things were until President Johnson announced the Army was coming to Detroit.
-On my block some of the older brother's talked about the how "some serious killing" was getting ready to jump off.
+Still, we didn't realize how serious things were until President Johnson announced the Army was coming to Detroit.
+On my block some of the older brothers talked about how "some serious killing" was getting ready to jump off.
 Roger, then a precocious 16 year-old said "That's not just the Army, that's the 82'nd Airborne that's coming.
 You know what they call them?
 Death from the sky," he said in a tone of lethal finality.
 "They're the ones killing all those people in Nam."
 We respected Roger.
 His level of cool was such that he didn't have to say Vietnam, just "Nam."

 I asked if these "Airborne dudes" were as bad as the "Big Four."
-Anyone Black, and had an ounce of street smarts in Detroit knew about the Big Four.
+Anyone Black with an ounce of street smarts in Detroit knew about the Big Four.
 They were four very large, plain clothed white policemen.
 They rode in large black unmarked 4-door Dodge Fury's.
 They didn't say much.
 They really didn't even arrest people; there was no room to put them in their cars.
 Their specialty was beating Black men down.
 They were legend.
 Even the toughest brothers wanted no parts of the Big Four.
 Roger said the 82nd would eat the Big Four for lunch.
 That's when I knew that whatever was going on a couple miles from our safe haven in Northwest Detroit, was going to be a deadly affair.

 Over the next few days, the looting and burning slowed down but the killing went on.
 When it was all over, the next Sunday, my father took me and my sisters for a ride through the war zone.
 Whole streets and sections of the city were burned out.
 It looked Dresden, circa World War Two Germany.

-Just like in the TV news clips, hastily painted "Soul Brother" impressions on storefronts were everywhere.
+Just like the TV news clips, hastily painted "Soul Brother" impressions on storefronts were everywhere.
 Many of the black-owned businesses survived the burnings, others did not.
 Along the streets, I remembered how slowly Black people moved, staring at the ruins of charred homes and businesses.
 It was as if there was a sense of bewilderment at the destruction they had wrought with their own hands.
 Two years later, many of the mom and pop grocery stores would be be rebuilt.
 But all the Jewish owners were gone.
 They were replaced almost overnight by the burgeoning Arab communities springing up all around Detroit.

-We asked our father if he could drive down Grand Boulevard to see if the Motown Records office was still there.
+We asked our father if he could drive down Grand Boulevard to see if the Motown Records headquarters was still there.
 To our relief it was still standing.
 Motown was the beating heart of Black Detroit and Black America in the mid-sixties.
-But the music that came of Motown in the months that followed would not be the same.
+But the music that came out of Motown in the months that followed would not be the same.
 The Temptations and Supremes songs like "Stop in the Name of Love" and "My Girl" would be replaced by militant, socially conscious tunes like "War" and "Ball of Confusion."

 My mother wanted to see the statue of Jesus Christ, whose face, hands and feet were painted Black during the rebellion.
 To our astonishment there was Jesus on the front lawn of the Sacred Heart Seminary, his outstretched jet Black hands beckoning sinners to his bosom.
 It was an absolutely shocking experience.

 As the hot summer of 67' faded to fall, we returned to school in September.
 I don't recall in all my years since, witnessing a bureaucracy respond so fast to the social fury of the moment.
 We had two new classes never offered before.
 Contemporary Affairs, was a class with no textbook.
-Students and teachers brought books and newspaper clippings to discuss in class group sessions.
+Students and teachers brought books and newspaper clippings to discuss in group sessions.
 That fall, as a 7th grader, I also had my very first Black History class at Hampton Jr. High.
 My sister's high school (Mumford) was one of the first in the country to walk out over the Vietnam War.

 That mock election, was the symbol and the substance of how fast America was changing.
 For me, the innocent wide-eyed Cub Scout, Detroit 67' had changed everything.
 Like the sixties, it was a transformative event in a transformative time.